Quotas for scholarship recipients: an efficient race-neutral alternative to affirmative action?: Context and intervention

 The process unfolds in two stages.
 First, institutions determine which students will appear on the call list (this step is omitted for so-called "non-selective" Bachelor's programs).
 Second, institutions rank students according to their preferences.
 An automated algorithm systematically verifies quota compliance at each position $n$ in the call list by checking whether sufficient scholarship recipients appear between positions one and $n$.
 When the constraint is violated, the algorithm identifies the first scholarship recipient positioned after the applicant $n$ and promotes them to the position $n$, consequently demoting the original applicant in this position by one rank.\\

 Consider a 25\% quota requirement.
 The algorithm first verifies that among the top 1 applicant, at least 25\% are scholarship recipients (i.e., the first applicant must be a scholarship recipient).
-If not, it places a scholarship recipient in first position on the call list.
+If not, it places a scholarship recipient at the top of the call list.
 Next, it examines the top 5 applicants to ensure that at least 25\% are scholarship recipients (i.e., a minimum of two scholarship applicants among the first five applicants).
-Failing this condition, it promotes the first scholarship recipient ranked below position 5 to the 5th position.
+If this condition fails, it promotes the first scholarship recipient ranked below the 5th position (e.g., 7th position) to the 5th position.
 This iterative process continues until either the list ends or no scholarship recipients remain available for promotion.\\

 Developed by computer scientists Hugo Gimbert and Claire Mathieu, this open-source algorithm is documented (only in French) in official Ministry publications \cite{MESR2020Parcoursup}.

 \begin{quote} Let us consider a ranking group and denote by $q_B\%$ the minimum rate of scholarship holders in the group ($q_B$ ranging from 0 to 100).
 The algorithm guarantees a minimum proportion of scholarship holders among the applicants $C_1, \dots, C_n$ listed in the calling order: for every $k$, either at least $q_B\%$ of the applicants $C_1, \dots, C_k$ are scholarship holders; or none of the applicants $C_{k+1}, \dots, C_n$ are.